handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

 The [`columnSorting`](@/api/options.md#columnsorting) and [`multiColumnSorting`](@/api/options.md#multicolumnsorting)
 options override each other.
-If you set them both, the one defined later takes precedence.
+If you use them both, the one defined later takes precedence.

 ::: only-for javascript